-(3) Includes \$250 million of Series 2016B Bonds, which have fixed term rates through mandatory tender dates of November 1st for 2019, 2021 and 2023.
+(2) Includes \$250 million of Series 2016B Bonds, which have fixed term rates through mandatory tender dates of November 1st for 2019, 2021 and 2023.
 Subsequent to remarketings, such bonds may be in similar term rate modes or shorter rate reset periods.

-(4) Issued in conjunction with a commercial paper program issued by the California State University Institute, an auxiliary organization of CSU, and secured by a Subordinate Lien on Gross Revenues.
+Issued in conjunction with a commercial paper program issued by the California State University Institute, an auxiliary organization of CSU, and secured by a subordinate lien on Gross Revenues.
 See the following discussion under the subheading "Commercial Paper."

-(5) Other Obligations are not secured by a pledge of Gross Revenues.
+Other Obligations are not secured by a pledge of Gross Revenues.

-(6) For information on CSU auxiliary organizations, see "GOVERNANCE AND ADMINISTRATION-Campus Administration" and "SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Programs and Other Entities."
+(5) For information on CSU auxiliary organizations, see "GOVERNANCE AND ADMINISTRATION-Campus Administration" and "SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Programs and Other Entities."

-(7) Debt is supported by lease payments from the CSU.
+6) Debt is supported by lease payments from the CSU.

-Systemwide Revenue Bonds when capacity in the commercial paper program is required for other projects or during periods of low interest rates.
-In a few cases, financing for certain projects may remain in commercial paper and be fully amortized over short to medium term periods from project revenues.
+paper and be fully amortized over short to medium term periods from project revenues.
 The Board also utilizes commercial paper issued by the Institute to finance certain equipment and software needs of CSU as an alternative to other capital lease and installment sale financing resources.
 CSU enters into installment purchase obligations and makes installment payments over terms consistent with the useful life of the financed equipment or software (typically 5-7 years).
 These installment payments are applied to repay the commercial paper.

-Currently, the CP program is secured by a letter of credit and liquidity facility of \$300 million issued on a several but not joint basis by State Street Bank and Trust Company and Wells Fargo Bank, National Association.
-The letter of credit has a stated termination date of July 18, 2017, subject, in certain circumstances, to early termination, suspension or extension.
+CP notes are payable from and secured by, among other moneys, amounts drawn in respect of the payment of principal of and accrued interest on such notes under an irrevocable transferable letter of credit issued on a several and not joint basis by State Street Bank and Trust Company, which also serves as administrative agent, and Wells Fargo Bank, National Association, in a stated amount not to exceed \$300 million.
+The letter of credit has a stated termination date of June 5, 2020, subject, in certain circumstances, to early termination, suspension or extension.
 The CP program is currently authorized up to \$500 million, subject to any lower limit as set forth in the then-applicable letter of credit.
 Therefore, the Institute expects to operate the CP program at no more than \$300 million through the term of the current letter of credit.
 The Board and the Institute expect to continue to utilize the CP program for the foreseeable future.

-As of January 1, 2017, CP was outstanding for the following purposes:
+As of June 28, 2018, CP was outstanding for the following purposes:

-BANs \$202,967,000
+BANs \$166,190,000

-BANs (Expected to Remain in CP) 900,000
+BANs (Expected to Remain in CP) 3,015,000

-Total \$203,867,000
+Total \$169.205.000